mapbox/batfish/README.md

 Batfish provides _the essentials_ for building excellent static websites with React and Webpack.

 -   **(Universal) React.**
-    Use React components as the building blocks for your pages.
+    Use React components as your building blocks.
-    Your React code is "universal" because the components are rendered into HTML pages at build time and then mounted in the browser for interactivity at run time.
+    Your components are rendered into HTML pages at build time and then mounted in the browser for interactivity at run time.
 -   **Super-powered Markdown pages.**
-    Markdown pages that are even more powerful than [Jekyll's](https://jekyllrb.com/) with interpolated JS expressions and JSX elements.
+    Batfish supports [jsxtreme-markdown] pages, which allow for interpolated JS expressions and JSX elements.
 -   **Client-side routing with key features and minimal overhead.**
-    There is often no need for a big router library, but there _is_ a need for often-overlooked features like automatic link hijacking and scroll restoration.
+    There is often no need for a big router library, but there _is_ a need for often-overlooked features like automatic link hijacking (via [link-hijacker]) and scroll restoration (via [scroll-restorer]).
 -   **Essential optimizations.**
-    JS bundles split up by page and loaded on demand.
+    JS bundles split by page and loaded on demand.
-    Essential CSS injected into static HTML.
     Hashed asset filenames for long-term caching.
+    Essential CSS injected into static HTML (via [postcss-html-filter]).
     And so on.
 -   **Minimal configuration.**
     Though almost every user will want to set a couple of configuration properties, you might not need more than that — and none are required.
 -   **Minimal.**
     Batfish does not aim to be an ecosystem unto itself.
-    Instead, we've kept the codebase small and extracted any generalizable functionality into independent npm packages, like [jsxtreme-markdown], [link-hijacker], and [scroll-restorer].
+    Instead, we've kept the codebase small, a relatively thin wrapper over the underlying tools, like React, Webpack, and Babel.
+    We've also tried to abstract generalizable functionality into independent npm packages, like [jsxtreme-markdown], [link-hijacker], and [scroll-restorer].
     You can use these packages outside of Batfish — they are not coupled to Batfish conventions or configuration.

 ## Usage